Kernix13/javascript-cheat-sheet/string-array-examples.md

 ### unshift

-Adds one or more elements to the beginning of an array and **returns the new length** of the array.
+Adds one or more elements to the beginning of an array and **<ins>returns the new length</ins>** of the array.
 Requires at least 1 argument, mutates the array.

 ```js
 // syntax